On bounds for some graph invariants: Introduction

-A subset $M$ of $V$ is called a \it stable set if no two vertices in $M$ are adjacent.
-We call $M$ a \it maximal stable set if it is maximal with respect to inclusion.
-The \it stability number of a graph $G$ is given by
+Given a graph $G=(V(G),E(G))$, a subset $M\subseteq V(G)$ is a {\it stable} set if no two vertices in $M$ are adjacent.
+We say that $M$ is a {\it maximal stable} set if it is maximal with respect to inclusion.
+The {\it stability number} of $G$ is given by

+Also, $C\subseteq V(G)$ is a {\it vertex cover} for a graph $G$ if every edge of $G$ is incident with at least one vertex in $C$.
+Moreover, the vertex cover $C$ is called a {\it minimal vertex cover} if there is no proper subset of $C$ which is a vertex cover.
+It is convenient to regard the empty set as a minimal vertex cover for a graph with all its vertices isolated.

+The {\it vertex covering number} of $G$, denoted by $ \tau (G)$, is the number of vertices in a minimum vertex cover in $G$, that is, the size of any smallest vertex cover in $G$.
+Note that a set of vertices in $G$ is a maximal stable set if and only if its complement is a minimal vertex cover for $G$, thus $\alpha(G)+\tau(G)=|V(G)|$.

+This paper has two main parts.
+In the first part we solve a problem posed by Ore in his book~[pag.
+216, research prob.
+1]\cite{Ore62}, whose statement is: